All You Need to Know About Indonesia: A Guide for Tourists

 - Local painkillers;

-If you have a specific disease, take your regular drugs with you.
-If you need to buy medicines at local pharmacies, be sure to remember or write down the main active ingredient or look in Wikipedia for a translation of an article about your usual medicine in Indonesian - you will find its name and show it to local pharmacists.
+If you have a specific disease, take your conventional drugs with you.
+If you need to buy medicines at local pharmacies, be sure to remember or write down the main active ingredient or look in Wikipedia for a translation of an article about your usual dose in Indonesian - you will find its name and show it to local pharmacists.

 Choosing A Wardrobe: What You Need to Take with You